Alice Mary Hagen: China painter

 In 1898 the "Canadian Historical Dinner Service" was purchased by private subscriptions from members of the Senate and House of Commons of Canada, and on 13 June 1898 was formally presented to Lady Aberdeen by the Senate of Canada after the end of the term of her husband as Governor General.

 Alice Egan taught china painting at her studio in 1898–99.

 She was an instructor in china painting in the Victoria School of Art & Design in 1899-1900.

 She was particularly adept in lustre, an overglaze colorant fired at low temperatures.

 All the lustre seems brown when it is painted on the piece, but the colors emerge during firing.

 Sometimes Hagen would paint and fire several layer in succession.

 She used published pictures and designs for the images and motifs on her work, and sometimes drew from nature.

 The images were in a broad range of styles including naturalist, figurative, Asian and Art Nouveau.

-In 1901 Alice married John Hagen of the Halifax and Bermuda Cable Company.
+In 1901 Alice married John Hagen of the Halifax and Bermudas Cable Company.

 They had two daughters, Rachel, born 1902, and Kathleen, born 1905.

 In 1910 John Hagen was transferred to Jamaica.

 Alice Hagen worked and taught in Jamaica, and her work was widely exhibited in the Caribbean islands.

 She sold her work and donated the proceeds to the Red Cross.

 She was the first woman to be awarded the bronze Musgrave Medal for her contribution to art in Jamaica, and the first woman to be awarded the silver medal.

 The Hagens returned to Halifax in 1916.

 Soon after she held an exhibition at the Women's Art Association Studio in Toronto.

 Alice Hagen continued to paint china, to teach and to exhibit in Halifax and Toronto.